- Identify situations in which a family member may need assistance understanding their child’s development.

 - Make resources available to families.
 These may include community organizations, related professionals who can provide assistance, or child care providers.
 Don’t assume that families who have experienced deployment several times have the needed resources in place.

 - Overall, be understanding and nonjudgmental.
 Families facing challenges are sometimes overwhelmed meeting their basic needs and might not always respond to your suggestions or recommendations.

 How have challenging events in your own life or in the lives of any of your family members affected your family as a whole?
 What factors helped you cope during these times of need?
 Think about some of the children in your family child care program and how challenging events in their lives may affect them.
-How can you apply your own experiences when working with families who face challenges?
+How can you apply your own experiences when working with families who face challenging situations?
 Read and review the Events Affecting Families activity.
-Write your thoughts in each column and share your responses with your trainer, coach, or family child care administrator.
+Write your down your thoughts and share your responses with your trainer, coach, or family child care administrator.

 Next, think about your work with military families.
 Supporting military families during times of stress is difficult and worrisome.
-It is easy to forget that you affect families and that at the same time, families affect you.
+It is easy to forget that you have a big impact on families and that at the same time, families impact you.
 Remembering and identifying your own thoughts and emotions can help you to be more purposeful and effective in your connections with families.
 Read and review the activity, Remembering Myself While Keeping a Focus.
-Read through, think about, and respond to the questions in the handout.
+Read through, think about, and respond to the questions.